-Indulging in interest based transaction corrupts society.
-Allah says in Holy Quran,
+Indulging in interest-based transaction corrupts society.
+Allah says in the Holy Quran,

-From the verses, it can be understood that corruption in society results from people’s own (wrong) behavior.
-Charging interest from borrowers is one of the wrong behavior which corrupts society.
+From the verses, it can be understood that corruption in society results from people’s own (wrong) behaviour.
+Charging interest from borrowers is one of the wrong behaviour which corrupts society.

 7. Riba results in Inflation

 Riba leads to inflation.
-Inflation means rise in prices of goods and services.
+Inflation means a rise in prices of goods and services.
 Inflation is a devaluation of paper money which is caused by banks issuing loans and hence flooding the market with more money.
 More money in the market creates more demand which is higher than supply of goods and services.
-It results in hike in prices which is inflation.
-It is said that, an Islamic economy is seen not so vulnerable to price fluctuations in comparison with conventional economy.
-The reason is that, due prohibition of interest, lending as a mode of finance no longer remains popular.
+It results in a hike in prices which is inflation.
+It is said that an Islamic economy is seen not so vulnerable to price fluctuations in comparison with the conventional economy.
+The reason is that the due prohibition of interest, lending as a mode of finance no longer remains popular.
 In Islamic banking system where the transactions are based on profit and loss sharing, the way of money creation, keeps the supply of money tied to the supply of goods and services.

 8. Riba-based market fails